Indoor

 Creation Stories and Language

 We recommend inviting an Indigenous community member into the classroom to tell the Anishinaabe and Haudenosaunee Creation stories and talk about the significance of Indigenous languages.
-Storytelling Language and Language Revitalization Grammar: Indigenous languages are polysynthetic.
-Polysynthetic Indigenous languages, by being comprised of longer more complex words with each word containing many morphemes, reflect the …
+Instructions: Storytelling: Language and Language Revitalization Grammar: Indigenous languages are polysynthetic.
+Polysynthetic Indigenous languages, by being comprised of longer more complex words with each word containing many morphemes, reflect

 Creation Stories and Language Read More »